WinExperements/HelinKern/README.md

 - At some point ReactOS
 - And many many others projects(all there repos just named as osdev)
 - OSDEV wiki
+- GRUB(module loading,AHCI and many many other thinks)
 # See also
 See also there projects and their branches that i used to make the version:
 - [SOSO OS](https://github.com/ozkl/soso)